 The maximum timestay of the meter is the longest amount of time you are allowed to park at that meter (2, 4, or all day) before you have to move your car.
 Feeding the meter past the maximum timestay even with a different form of payment is a violation of the Spokane Municipal Code.
 If you are caught feeding the meter, you may receive a citation.

-The Spokane Municipal Code, Section 16A.61.561B, states once you have stayed the maximum time allowed by the meter, you must move your vehicle off the block face.
+The Spokane Municipal Code, Section 16A.05.310D, states once you have stayed the maximum time allowed by the parking payment device or by posted signage, you must move your vehicle off the block face.
 A block face is one side of a block between road intersections.
-Pulling into a stall on the same block face could result in a ciation.
+Pulling into a stall on the same block face could result in a ticket.

 No. Disabled veteran plates do not have the same qualifications for issuance as disabled placards or plates.
 You must have a disabled placard, plate, or registration tab sticker in order to park for free at a parking payment device or in a marked disabled space.